View as Markdown

 View event history per player #

 Every event your game fires is recorded against the player’s identity and visible in the Events tab on the identity detail view.
-Use this to confirm that a specific player’s event history is in the expected state, or to debug missing computed properties and empty audiences.
+Search by keyword or filter by event type or session ID to debug a specific player’s event history.

 Open any event to see full event details, value, and metadata.